m0satron/grsprk-8809/README.md

 * Error handling.
 None error handling is done on the message layer (the store) or in the components.
 This would be a necessity in a real production app.
 But for the purpose of this code test I decided to leave it out.

 To run the project:

+add a .env.local in the root with VITE_API_BASE_URL=https://path/to/endpoint

 ## Project Setup